rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 Notice that this particular `crontab` file has some of its own documentation built-in.
 That is not always the case.
 When modifying a `crontab` on a container or minimalist operating system, the `crontab` will be an empty file unless an entry is in it.

 Assume that you have a backup script that you want to run at 10 PM at night.
 The `crontab` uses a 24 hour clock, this would be 22:00.
-Assume that the backup script is called "backup" and that it is currently in the _/usr/local/sbin_ directory.
+Assume that you backup script is "backup" and that it is currently in the _/usr/local/sbin_ directory.

 !!! note